nii-gakunin-cloud/ccrd-website/sc20/CREST/index.md

 ![VCP](figs/vcp.r1.png)

-NII serves GakuNin Cloud On-demand Configuration Service using VCP as a core software.
+VCP is a core software of NII's GakuNin Cloud On-demand Configuration Service.

--	A Python-based development kit called VCP SDK and a monitoring tool are provided.
 -	A Python-based development kit called VCP SDK and a monitoring tool are provided.
 -	Jupyter Notebook-based templates for typical academic applications, such as moodle, Galaxy, and OpenHPC, are provided.